ToshioCP/Gtk4-tutorial/gfm/sec6.md

 # Strings and memory management

-GtkTextView and GtkTextBuffer have functions that use string parameters or return a string.
+GtkTextView and GtkTextBuffer have functions that have string parameters or return a string.
 The knowledge of strings and memory management is useful to understand how to use these functions.

 ## String and memory